-- Static analyses have known limitations - Static analysis cannot reliably predict dynamic properties: - ▶ How often does something happen? - ▶ How long does something take? - This limits: - ▶ Optimisation: which optimisations are worthwhile? - ▶ Bug search: which potential bugs are 'real'? - ► Can use dynamic analysis to examine run-time behaviour
+- Static analysis has key limitations: - Information missing from code (cf. Soundiness) - ► Dependency on hardware details (e.g. Execution Time)) - This limits: - Optimisation: which optimisations are worthwhile? - Bug search: which potential bugs are 'real'? - Can use dynamic analysis to examine run-time behaviour